bitcointranscripts/bitcointranscripts/advancing/2021/static-invoices-in-lightning:-a-deep-dive-and-comparison-of-bolt11-invoices-lnurl-offers-and-amp.md

 Now, I've already mentioned that one of the pieces of data is this payment hash, and it's very important because it's the only way payment can be secure, so that's the first thing.
 The other thing is, it needs to contain a node ID.

-Alice, if she walks into Dave's coffee shop, needs to know how to find him in the network, okay, so it needs to be a node ID.
+Alice, if she walks into Dave's coffee shop, needs to know how to find him in the network, so it needs to be a node ID.
 The other thing is it optionally needs to include something called Hop-Hints, because perhaps Alice's network view looks something more like this, where Dave only has private channels, and so Alice doesn't know where he is.

 So he has to actually tell her which UTXOs those private channels are if she's ever gonna find him in the network.
 So the invoice needs to include that.